komura-crm/donaldboulton/src/content/posts/remark-rehype.md

 </div>
 ```

-And your Template Query from html to htmlAst.
-Its that simple to have MDX capabilitys in Gatsby without the overhead of MDX.
+Change your Template Query from html to htmlAst.
+Its that simple to have MDX capability's in Gatsby without the overhead of MDX.

 Then in your markdown page add your component where ever you like.
-Also add html to your Markdown pages with htmlAst.
+You can also add html to your Markdown pages using htmlAst.

 ```javascript
 <counter></counter>